 - This species’ long talons are barbed to aid in picking up fish.

 As the most popular bird in Guinea, this species is featured on flags of countries across the continent.

 The African Fish Eagle symbolizes hope and freedom and is also known as the Screaming Eagle or the African Sea Eagle.

 In addition to fish, they eat large birds, frogs, baby crocodiles, and carrion.
 They’re even known to eat monkeys!
 Typically, they perch on a branch, then dive down in a graceful swoop to grab their dinner.
 Additionally, they love to steal prey from other birds for an easy meal on the go.

-The African Fish Eagle’s resoundingly clear call is sometimes known as The Spirit of Guinea.
+The African Fish Eagle’s resoundingly clear call is sometimes known as The Spirit of Africa.